Kate Micucci: Career

 and in 2018, she starred in Seven Stages to Achieve Eternal Bliss.

 Her debut solo album My Hat, a collection of children's music, was released in November 2023.

 Personal life

 Micucci married musician and recording producer Jake Sinclair in February 2018.
 They live in Los Angeles and New York.
 She gave birth to their son in January 2020.

-In December 2023, Micucci underwent successful surgery for lung cancer.
+In December 2023, Micucci underwent surgery for lung cancer.
+She stated that the cancer was caught early and the surgery was able to remove it.

+Micucci has created street art on found objects throughout New York City.
+Her work includes drawings on discarded furniture found on city streets and is characterized by whimsical, cartoon-style imagery intended to spread joy.
+She has also created exterior drawings at Jazba, an Indian restaurant in the East Village.